GastonE-Dev/hello-world/README.md

 > Edit (June 11th 2023):
 - Added a new oop (object-oriented programming) practice program called "Restaurant-oop", this basically creates few classes with attributes related to specific restaurants, their names and cuisine types.
 Plus users and their info as well.
 - Also added a ticTacToe game.

+> Edit (Nov 28th 2024):
+- Added a new mini app called "mapIt" which is ran through a simple batch script (multi-platform).
+It grabs whatever physical address copied to clipboard, then automatically runs it through google maps by opening a browser window/tab.
+Very useful for data entry work.